Michael Pittman Jr. Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 Season Stats

-- Pittman's 508 receiving yards (72.6 per game) are tops amongst the Colts.
-He's been targeted 50 times, and has 35 catches and two touchdowns.
+- This season Pittman has 35 receptions (on 50 targets) for a team-high 508 receiving yards (72.6 per game) and two touchdowns.

 - The Colts have run 53.8% passing plays and 46.2% rushing plays this season.
 They rank 14th in the NFL in scoring.